How to get a PID code

 ---

-Under the second triple-dashed line, you may write a short description of your project, if you wish; this is not mandatory.
+Under the second triple-dashed line, you should write a short description of your project including what hardware and software it uses.

 4. Send us a pull request